tiannian/async-trait-static/README.md

 This crate is ready for `#![no_std]` when [PR69033](https://github.com/rust-lang/rust/pull/69033) merged.

+Thanks to crate [async-trait](https://github.com/dtolnay/async-trait), some code from these.

 ## Features
 - [X] basic function `async fn` for trait.
 - [ ] support default Implementations.